-Under no circumstances shall Ben Lomand Internet Services cumulative liability to customer exceed the service charges paid by customer to Ben Lomand Internet Services for the services during the 6 months immediately preceding the event for which liability is claimed.
+Under no circumstances shall Ben Lomand Internet Services’ cumulative liability to the customer exceed the service charges paid by the customer to Ben Lomand Internet Services for the services during the 6 months immediately preceding the event for which liability is claimed.

 - Ben Lomand Internet Services is not obligated to store the contents of Customer’s e-mail messages and is not obligated to produce copies of e-mail messages to Customer.

-- Ben Lomand Internet Services is not responsible for Customer’s personal files residing on Ben Lomand Internet Services system.
-Customer is responsible for independent backup of all such data.
-If Customer exceeds the published space limitation for personal files (Webspace, e-mail, FTP, etc.), Ben Lomand Internet Services will notify the Customer via e-mail to reduce the file storage space.
-If Customer fails to reduce the storage space within the specified time period, Ben Lomand Internet Services reserves the right to delete files from the Customer’s personal space without further notice.
+- Ben Lomand Internet Services is not responsible for Customer’s personal files residing on the Ben Lomand Internet Services system.
+The customer is responsible for the independent backup of all such data.
+If the Customer exceeds the published space limitation for personal files (Webspace, e-mail, FTP, etc.), Ben Lomand Internet Services will notify the Customer via e-mail to reduce the file storage space.
+If the Customer fails to reduce the storage space within the specified time period, Ben Lomand Internet Services reserves the right to delete files from the Customer’s personal space without further notice.

-- Customer is hereby warned that some sites accessible via Ben Lomand Internet Services allow posting, viewing, retrieval, and/or electronic mailing of materials that may be considered obscene, offensive, inaccurate, incomplete, defamatory, harmful, or objectionable.
-Ben Lomand Internet Services is not responsible for Customer’s inadvertent or deliberate access to such material and cannot prevent access of such materials.
+- The customer is hereby warned that some sites accessible via Ben Lomand Internet Services allow the posting, viewing, retrieval, and/or electronic mailing of materials that may be considered obscene, offensive, inaccurate, incomplete, defamatory, harmful, or objectionable.
+Ben Lomand Internet Services is not responsible for the Customer’s inadvertent or deliberate access to such material and cannot prevent access of such materials.

-- Customer understands that Ben Lomand Internet Services may be interrupted for several reasons, including but not limited to malfunctions, maintenance, improvement, or as required to protect network resources in the event of malfunctions or misuse.
-Customer understands that it may not receive advance notification of any such interruption of service.
+- The customer understands that Ben Lomand Internet Services may be interrupted for several reasons, including but not limited to malfunctions, maintenance, improvement, or as required to protect network resources in the event of malfunctions or misuse.
+The customer understands that it may not receive advance notification of any such interruption of service.